The Sun's Supergranulation: Observational characterization

-Another way to infer the velocity fields of the solar plasma in the photosphere is to track various structures visible at the surface.
-The idea is that small-scale structures like granules (see Section~\ref{granule} below) are simply advected by large-scale flows.
-This technique is used in three different algorithms: the local correlation tracking (LCT), the coherent structure tracking (CST) and the ball-tracking (BT).
-The first one determines the motion of features on an image by maximising the correlation between small sub-images \citep{november88}.
-The second method identifies coherent structures in the image by a segmentation process and then measures their displacement \cite[e.g.][]{Roudier_etal99,rieutord07,tkaczuk07}.
-The third algorithm (BT) follows the displacement of floating balls over the intensity surface of images.
-The motion of the floating balls traces the mean motion of granules; this is presumably more effective computationally speaking than LCT and CST \citep{potts_etal04}.
+Another way to measure the velocity field at the photospheric level is by tracking structures visible at the surface.
+The idea is that small-scale structures such as granules (see Sect.~\ref{granule} below) are simply advected by large-scale flows.
+Three variations of this technique are used: the local correlation tracking (LCT), the coherent structure tracking (CST) and the ball-tracking (BT).
+LCT determines the motion of features on an image by maximising the correlation between small sub-images \citep{november88}.
+CST identifies coherent intensity structures in the image by a segmentation process and then measures their displacement \cite[e.g.,][]{roudier99,rieutord07,tkaczuk07}.
+BT follows the displacement of floating balls over the intensity surface of images.
+The motion of the floating balls follows the mean motion of granules; this is presumably more effective computationally speaking than LCT and CST \citep{potts_etal04}.

-The principles and accuracy of granule tracking with LCT or CST were tested by \cite{rieutord01} using synthetic data extracted from numerical simulations.
-They showed that flows at scales larger than 2.5~Mm are well reproduced by the displacements of granules.
+The principles and accuracy of granule tracking with LCT or CST have been tested by \cite{rieutord01} using synthetic data extracted from numerical simulations.
+Flows at scales larger than 2.5~Mm are well reproduced by the displacements of granules.
 At shorter scales, the random motion of granules (which are dynamical structures) generates a noise that blurs the signal.
-The 2.5~Mm lower limit was recently confirmed by \cite{R_etal10} with observations using the Hinode/SOT data.

-The spatial resolution of the granule tracking technique being well above the one needed for supergranulation, this method is well adapted to derive the horizontal components of the supergranulation flow, and it does not suffer from a projection effect, unlike Doppler imaging.
-An example of the flow fields obtained by \cite{rieutord08} using this technique is shown in Figure~\ref{figure:calas}.
+This 2.5~Mm lower limit has been confirmed by \cite{R_etal10} using Hinode/SOT observations.
+The 2.5~Mm resolution is significantly smaller than the supergranulation scale, therefore, these methods are well adapted to derive the horizontal components of the supergranulation flow.
+Unlike Doppler imaging, they do not suffer from a projection effect, but only measure the horizontal component of the flow.
+We will see a bit later that a combination of Doppler and tracking techniques now appears to make it possible to separate the horizontal and vertical components of the flow (albeit in a limited range of scales).
+An example of the horizontal velocity fields using this technique applied to ground-based sequences of wide-field images obtained at Pic du Midi is shown in Fig.~\ref{figure:calas}.